alimahouk/scapes/README.md

 Scapes was a feature-rich iOS messenger that provides a modern and intuitive messaging experience with advanced features for personal communications.

+The [back end server](https://github.com/alimahouk/scapes-server) was written in Erlang.

 ## Features

 ### Messaging